scrawlbit/dreambit/README.md

 * and a lot more...

 ### Development
+It uses the MonoGame 3.7 installation version, not the new packages versions.

 There's a zip file with a test project to use with the development.
 It has some files to work with the extension.
 We would later create visual studio templates for MonoGame projects that has this file organization.